 This orphan was considered one of the “least” in society.
 He wasn’t regarded highly at all.
 Comparing himself to these Wise Men the drummer boy felt small.
 He had no title or status; he certainly wasn’t wealthy and really didn’t feel worthy to come before the King.

 The three kings who traveled to see the Savior presented expensive gifts such as gold and myrrh.
 The orphan in contrast had nothing material to give.
-However this child does give the only thing he has, which is his talent.
-He plays his drum for baby Jesus.
-What appears to be the least compared to expensive gifts of the Wise Men is actually the most.
-The Savior “smiles at him.”
+However, this child does give the only thing he does have, his talent.
+What appears to be the least compared to the expensive gifts of the Wise Men becomes the most.

-I tried at times to develop my child to become one of the “Wise Men.”
-Yet this story prods me to remember that my child doesn’t need to be nurtured into becoming a “king” or someone different from who God created him to be.
-His own inherent talents, just like those of the little drummer boy are more than enough.
+I tried at times to develop my child into one of the “Wise Men.”
+This story reminds me my child doesn’t need to detour from who God created him to become.
+His own inherent talents, like those of the little drummer boy, are more than enough.

-Sometimes our children have talents (or obsessions) that seem minor to us because we don’t understand them or appreciate them as we should.
+Sometimes our children have talents (or obsessions) that seem minor to us because we don’t understand or appreciate them.
 Their gifts aren’t always highly regarded.
 However, the book of Matthew teaches us to take what we have been given and make the most of it!
 Matthew 25:14-30

-When we come before God nurturing the gifts He has placed within us, there is no need to look and compare ourselves to others.
-When we search for God and choose to come before Him, we are free to fulfill the purposes and the plans He intended all along.
-The peasant drummer boy never imagined he would play before the King.
+When we come before God nurturing what we have been given, there is no need to look toward and compare ourselves to others.
+We are free in Christ to fulfill the purposes and the plans God intended all along.

-Sometimes children on the spectrum do things “professionals” never imagine.
-These kids even surprise themselves.
+Kids on the with autism often surprise adults when allowed opportunities to be who God created them to be.
 We must have faith that God has a purpose and a plan even when we can’t see it or understand.